jasonbra1n/Radio-Stream-Player/DEVELOPER_GUIDE.md

 ### 3.2.
 Web Audio API Graph

 The audio visualization is powered by the Web Audio API.
-The audio signal flows through a series of connected nodes:
+The audio signal flows through a series of connected nodes, all of which are created and managed within `visualizer.js`.

 1.  **`<audio>` Element**: The source of the stream.
 2.  **`MediaElementAudioSourceNode`**: Connects the `<audio>` element to the Web Audio API graph.